software-trizzey/djazzy-vscode/README.md

 2. **Quick Fixes for Django Issues**: Offers actionable recommendations for quick corrections of Django-specific issues.
 3. **Django N+1 Query Detection**: The extension analyzes your Django code to identify potential N+1 query issues.
 4. **Test Suite Enforcement**: Alerts you to update or create tests following changes in Django views or models.
-5. **JavaScript/TypeScript Support**: Continues to provide linting and best practice suggestions for JS/TS files in your Django project.
+5. **JavaScript/TypeScript Support**: Provide linting and best practice suggestions for JS/TS files in your Django project.

 ## Pricing 🤑

-When In Rome is currently available for free as part of our Beta program.
+Djangoly is currently available for free as part of our Beta program.
 During this period, all features are accessible to all users at no cost.
 We greatly appreciate your feedback and participation in helping us improve the extension.

 As we move towards a full release, we plan to introduce a paid subscription model.
 Beta users will be given advance notice of any changes to our pricing structure and may be eligible for special offers.